The person who files the Magistrate's Complaint is known as the complainant.

 The magistrate can issue a notice for both you and the respondent to attend criminal mediation.
 The aim is for both sides to reach an amicable settlement.
 If the dispute cannot be resolved, the magistrate will give further directions.

-The magistrate may postpone the hearing for you and the respondent to resolve the complaint privately.
-At the next court hearing, you will notify the magistrate of the result of the negotiation.
-The magistrate may then make a suitable order based on the facts of the case.
+The magistrate may postpone the hearing for you and the respondent to try to resolve the complaint amicably.
+At the next court hearing, you will notify the magistrate of the outcome of the discussion.
+If the dispute cannot be resolved, the magistrate will give further directions.

-If your complaint involves serious allegations or offences, the magistrate may direct the police to inquire into its truth or falsehood.
-The hearing for your complaint will be postponed until the police have provided their report to the magistrate.
+Depending on the facts of the case, the magistrate may direct the police to inquire into the truth or falsehood of the Magistrate's Complaint.
+The hearing for your Magistrate's Complaint will be postponed until the police have provided their report to the magistrate.

 Note: The magistrate cannot order the police to prosecute or issue warnings to the respondent.
 Such decisions are made by the Attorney-General's Chambers.